 Jesus doesn’t distinguish between the people that witness the deeds, He is concerned about the intent of your heart as you give.
 When those who are not believers in Christ witness your good deeds they may wonder why your doing what you’re doing, or may think your crazy for giving your stuff away, or they might even assist you.

 It’s when we do a good deed to be admonished by our peers that Jesus reminds us our reward will be limited to the acclaim of men and not of God.

-In verse five, Jesus makes mention of hypocrites, praying in a way that brings attention their way.
-They are called hypocrites because they show what people think is godliness but in their hearts, pride is the motivating factor.
-People can be hypocrites when they give as well.
-Matter of fact, there are all kinds of seemingly “good deeds”, performed by people that may or may not be done with the right heart.
+In verse five, Jesus makes mention of hypocrites.
+They are called hypocrites because they show what people think is godliness but their hearts are focused on themselves.
+People can be hypocrites when they give.
+Matter of fact, there are all kinds of seemingly “good deeds” performed by people but with a focus toward self-adulation.

-These kinds of people may look really good on the surface level.
-They may be leaders in a church or someone highly revered among the congregation.
-Often times, people will even support them or try and become like them.
-The problem is, there is one big piece that is missing:
+These hypocrites were people who may have looked really good to others, just not to God.
+They may be leaders in a church and often times people will support them or try and become like them—The problem is there is one big piece that is missing.

 Jesus was never in it!

-The Holy Spirit wasn’t leading these people in ministering to others, they were doing it on their own accord.
-It may of sounded honorable, the world certainly praised them and even those being helped may have thanked them.
-They may have received praise from their peers in church…but…
+The Holy Spirit wasn’t leading these hypocrites in ministering to others, they were doing it on their own accord.
+It may of sounded honorable, the world might have praised them and even those being helped may have thanked them but they may have received their reward by the praise from their peers.

 God hates pride.
 It was pride that led to Lucifer’s fall, it was the pride of man that led to his spiritual death and it is pride that has inhibited all those who have denied submitting to God’s plan and purpose for their lives.